 Advocacy • Altruism • Authorship

-Dr. Jalin B. Johnson (she, her, hers) learned early on that advocacy requires selflessness.
+Dr. Jalin B. Johnson (she, her) learned early on that advocacy requires selflessness.
 Maintaining an active dedication to community service and volunteer work in various not-for-profit and charitable organizations has allowed her to remain committed to this principle.

 As a mentor to local youth and as an advocate for women, communities of color and service members transitioning back into civilian life, she asserts her benevolence for those categorized as ‘underserved’ and ‘underrepresented,’ while focusing on community enrichment and service.